egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 # Custom-3D-Simulation-&-Rendering-Engine
-This is a simulation and rendering engine that I developed in C from scratch without using any library.
-I I programmed everything in completely from sctrach including triangle rasterization and 3D projection.
+This is a simulation and rendering engine that is developed in C from scratch without using any library.
+Everything is programmed completely from sctrach including triangle rasterization and 3D projection algorithms.
 No library is used.
-I even wrote the matrix calculation by hand.
+Even the matrix functions are implemented from scratch.

 ![image](video.gif)

+#algorithms implemented epth buffering [painters problem](https://en.wikipedia.org/wiki/Painter%27s_algorithm)

 # Current Features:
-* depth-buffering for the painters problem.
+* depth-buffering
 * triangle rasterization with antialiasing and shading calculations
 * back face culling for optimizing rednering
 * wavefront file format loading